 How to operate it?

 It is pretty simple to operate your pool dehumidifier.
 You’ll want to drain it every few days and then refill it with clean water.
 If you notice that your water is starting to look dirty and hazy, you’ll also want to add some extra chemicals.
-The first step in operating a pool dehumidifier is draining it of any water and wet debris from inside it.
+The first step in operating a pool dehumidifier is draining it off any water and wet debris from inside it.
 This will help keep any mold or mildew from growing inside of it.
 Then, when you are ready to use it again, just fill it up with fresh water and plug it back into an outlet.

 If you have hard water in your area, be sure to check for mineral buildup on a regular basis as well as replace filters often.
-Depending on how much humidity there is in your area, you may need to run your dehumidifier daily or weekly during certain times of year.
+Depending on how much humidity there is in your area, you may need to run your dehumidifier daily or weekly during certain times of the year.
 Most people find that they need their pool dehumidifier running about once per week during springtime or fall months when there are no leaves falling off trees nearby.

 How much it costs?